To be frank, I do not know how to value Honest Company – TechCrunch

 Using a simple share count of 90,518,137 outstanding after its IPO, Honest is worth $1.27 billion to $1.54 billion at $14 to $17 per share.
 On a fully diluted basis, Renaissance Capital calculates that the former startup is worth $1.6 billion at its midpoint value, a figure that we estimate rises to around $1.75 billion at the top end of its anticipated price range.

 Are those strong numbers?
-There are two ways to measure: against the company’s final private price, or we can use its recent financial performance as a yardstick.
+There are two ways to measure; against the company’s final private price, or we can use its recent financial performance as a yardstick.